 Lake District :

-The North York Moors are covered by the Yorkshire Coast and Cleveland Way sections, but these additional walks make use of the old railways to travel through the moors.
+The North Yorkshire Moors are covered by the Cleveland Way and Yorkshire Coast sections, but these additional walks make use of the old railways to travel through the moors.
 The North Yorkshire Moors are generally smaller hills (but still with lovely views and a rich variety of countryside).

 Pennines :

 The Pennines span other National Parks, but this section is a catch all for all the sections that include the Pennine ranges but are outside of National Parks.
-Obviously the Pennine Way overlaps with this section.
+The Pennine Way (obviously) passes along the Pennines, and the Liverpool-Leeds Canal also passes through.

 Yorkshire Dales :

 The Yorkshire Dales are very similar to the North Yorkshire Moors, but have higher peaks and feature dramatic limestone cliffs.
-The Pennine Way between Gargrave and Bowes passes through the Yorkshire Dales.
-See the Dales Way trail for more walks in the Yorkshire Dales.
+The Dales Way, Dales High Way and Pennine Way pass through the Yorkshire Dales.

 Comments